-Mill Valley – Sausalito Multi-Use Path *
+Mill Valley – Sausalito Path (The Multi-Use Path)

-To reach the path from the Sausalito side, go to the corner of Gate 6 Road and Bridgeway, where Bridgeway meets Donahue and merges with Highway 101 (see map below).
+To reach the Sausalito path from the southern side, go to the corner of Gate 6 Road and Bridgeway, where Bridgeway meets Donahue and merges with Highway 101 (see map below).
 You’ll see the opening to the path between the small shopping center on the edge of the Bay and the 101 North Freeway on-ramp.

-To reach the main section of the path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
+To reach the main section of the Sausalito path from the Mill Valley side, go to the corner of Blithedale Ave. and Lomita Drive, a short block from the intersection of Blithedale and Camino Alto (see map below).
 You’ll see the north end of the path directly opposite the entrance to Lomita and stretching southward from there..

-By any standard The Mill Valley – Sausalito Multi-Use Path is a safe and beautiful way to travel.
+By any standard The Mill Valley – Sausalito Path is a safe and beautiful way to travel.
 In that context, it has made occasional appearances in local headlines.
 Local governments and the Bicycle Coalition have worked as a team to address the rare but significant problems, and progress has been made.

-There were a handful of collisions in recent years where children were badly injured, and where an 80-year-old woman suffered a broken hip.
-On the flip side, bike riders who are obeying all the rules have had to deal with off-leash dogs (it’s an on-leash path), 16-foot leashes that block the path, and people walking in groups when the rules ask that pedestrians never walk more than two-by-two to leave room for others to pass.
-There’s plenty of blame to go around when it comes to the causes for the problems.
+Because it is wide and smoothly paved, for years it presented a tempting route for speeding bike commuters hurrying home and for serious cycling fans in training.
+Speed limits were lowered on the path in 2015 after collisions where a child was badly injured, and where an 80-year-old woman suffered a broken hip.
+Other problems have been off-leash dogs (it’s an on-leash path), 16-foot leashes that block the path, and people walking in groups blocking the whole path when the rules ask that pedestrians never walk more than two-abreast to leave room for others to pass.
+Please be considerate of everyone around you on the path.

 * Although this pathway is usually called the Mill Valley – Sausalito Multi-Use Path, this is obviously an error, since we all can see that it should really be called the Sausalito – Mill Valley Multi-Use Path.
 Although I suppose it could be considered a compliment since it implies that everyone wants to come to Sausalito!